augustin-barillec/fictionary/README.md

 Fictionary is a Slack app to play [fictionary](https://en.wikipedia.org/wiki/Fictionary).

 This app runs on a single GCP project_id.
-Let's call it P for the rest of this document.

 ## Links